swiftlang/swift-evolution/proposals/0000-variadics-as-attribute.md

 ## Motivation

-Currently Swift variadic functions cannot be called with an array of values, potentially requiring two declarations like so:
+Currently Swift variadic functions are their own special case of function, which leads to some difficulties.
+To pass a collection into them for example requires declaring an additional function signature like-so:

 ```
 func someMethod<C:Collection where C.Iterator.Element == Int>(_ values:C) { … } // Regular method
 func someMethod(_ values:Int...) { someMethod(values) } // Variadic method
 ```

-In some cases this leads to only one being defined, forcing developers to use that particular style.
-When this is the variadic option this means the method is restricted in how it can be used, and parameters constructed.
+In some cases this leads to only one of the above being defined, forcing developers to use that particular style only.
+When only the variadic option is declared this means the method is restricted in how it can be used, and how its parameters are constructed, limiting it to an `Array` of fixed (at call site) size.

 ## Proposed solution

-This proposal is to replace the current form of variadic declaration syntax (trailing elipsis) with a new attribute `@variadic` that enables any suitable iterable parameter to be called in variadic form if desired.
+This proposal is to unify regular and variadic function delcarations by using a `@variadic` attribute instead to define which parameter can be used in the variadic style at the call-site.
+This will allow any regular function to enable the variadic call style, while retaining full control over the type of values it accepts, thus eliminating the need for the current special variadic function type.

 ## Detailed design

-Quite simply, instead of a trailing elipsis, a variadic parameter will instead be defined via a new `@variadic` attribute which can be placed upon any function parameter with a type conforming to `ArrayLiteralConvertible`, or which is a generic constraint against `IteratorProtocol`, `Sequence` or `Collection` such that a default (such as `Array`) can be used to fulfil the variadic call.
+Instead of a trailing elipsis, a variadic parameter would instead be defined via a new `@variadic` attribute which can be placed upon any function parameter with a type conforming to `ArrayLiteralConvertible`, or which is a generic constraint against `IteratorProtocol`, `Sequence` or `Collection` such that a default (such as `Array`) can be used to fulfil the variadic call.
 Otherwise variadic parameters can be specified with the same restrictions they have now (must not be ambiguous).

 For example, consider the following variadic function: